PawDevUK/Portfolio-Server/routes/WorkTracker/ReadMe.md

 - [ ] Create functionality to calculate different start time.
 - [ ] Create functionality to calculate overtimes.
 - [ ] Add functionality to extractDateFromString to extract year/month (at the moment extracts month/year) and return in correct form for moment js.
 Functionality need detect where year is passed e.g as a first or as a second argument.
+- [ ] Add test to function extractDateFromString.
 - [ ] Reduce getNameOfWeekDay by moving this function below returnDate and pass only date argument which has correct day and time.
 - [x] Add functionality to returnDate date argument to pass in the array days or days,hours or days,hours,minutes.
 - [x] Merge returnDate and getFullDate.